 Space Wolves by William King

 This was one of the first 40k series I ever read, and when juxtaposed against Graham McNeill’s Ultramarines it really helps new readers understand the full gamut of legion types out there–everything from space Romans to space vikings!
-The Space Wolved books by William King (later joined by Lee Lightner) are an adrenaline-packed excitement-fest of war, brotherhood, drinking, and, at times, intrigue centred on one of the legion’s most storied characters, Ragnar Blackmane.
+The Space Wolves books by William King (later joined by Lee Lightner) are an adrenaline-packed excitement-fest of war, brotherhood, drinking, and, at times, intrigue centred on one of the legion’s most storied characters, Ragnar Blackmane.

 Eisenhorn by Dan Abnett

 If Jack Bauer from the hit series 24 was made 20,000 years in the future, his name would be Gregor Eisenhorn.
-Full of action and intrigue, and delving into the dark political machinations of the Imperium, Eisenhorn is the perfect 40k series if 24, Jack Ryan, and maybe even a little Altered Carbon are more your jam than massed warfare pitting demigods against aliens.
+Full of action and intrigue, and delving into the dark political machinations of the Imperium, Eisenhorn is the perfect Warhammer 40k series if 24, Jack Ryan, and maybe even a little Altered Carbon are more your jam than massed warfare pitting demigods against aliens.
 Out of all of the 40K series, I reckon Eisenhorn is the most likely to get a Netflix series.

 The Beast Arises by Various

-Black Library’s The Beast Arises series was an epic venture–a twelve book series which unfolded over the course of 2016.
+Black Library’s The Beast Arises series was an epic venture–a twelve book Warhammer 40k series which unfolded over the course of 2016.
 Set in an Imperium still reeling from the effects of the Horus Heresy (making this technically Warhammer 31K), it focused on humanity’s efforts to stave off an assault by their age-old foes, the ferocious, bestial orks.
 However, these orks are different–bigger, stronger, and worse, smarter; plus, they’ve parked an assault moon at Terra’s front door.
 Confounding issues are the Imperium’s depleted military, as well as constant, byzantine in-fighting and backstabbing among Terra’s High Lords.
 If you enjoy some political duelling to go along with your bone-crunching action, or you just want to witness the ferocity of the orks in their brutal glory, then this is the series for you.

 Night Lords by Aaron Dembski-Bowden